Change is hard. You've probably noticed that.

-The image below shows the difference between identity–based goals and performance and appearance–based goals.
+The image below shows the difference between identity-based habits and performance- and appearance-based goals.

 The interior of behavior change and building better habits is your identity.
 Each action you perform is driven by the fundamental belief that it is possible.
 So if you change your identity (the type of person that you believe that you are), then it's easier to change your actions.

 The reason why it's so hard to stick to new habits is that we often try to achieve a performance- or appearance-based goal without changing our identity.
 Most of the time we try to achieve results before proving to ourselves that we have the identity of the type of person we want to become.
 It should be the other way around.

 The Recipe for Sustained Success

 Changing your beliefs isn’t nearly as hard as you might think.
 There are two steps.